okilker/ok_testplans/README.md

 5. Delete any `.adoc` SFRs files you do not want included in your test plan.
 6. From the Menu, select the **Actions** button.
 7. Select **Combine Asciidoc, Convert to HTML, and Commit** workflow.
 7. Select **Run workflow**.
 You can watch the workflow statusas it runs.
-Return to your repository's main page and download the `combined-testplan.adoc` and/or `testplan.html` documents.
+8. Return to your repository's main page.
+9. Download the `combined-testplan.adoc` and/or `testplan.html` documents.